hzeller/beagleg/README.md

       Since this takes the actual travel planning into account, the values are a correct prediction of the actual print or CNC time.

-The interfaces are typically C-structs with function pointers which allows for easy testing or simple translation into languages such as Go or C++.
+The interfaces are C-structs with function pointers which allows for easy testing or simple integrating with languages such as Go or C++.

+*(Note: I am experimenting with improving acceleration planning and add jerk calculations right now, so don't expect everything 100% to work all the time while things are in flux.
+  Contact me if you have questions for a particular use-case of BeagleG)*

 ## Build
 To build, we need the BeagleG code and the PRU assembler with supporting library.
-The BeagleG repository is set up in a way that the PRU assembler is checked out via a sub-module to make these things simple.
+The BeagleG repository is set up in a way that the PRU assembler is checked out via a git sub-module to make it simple.

 Clone the BeagleG repository with the `--recursive` flag to get this sub-module